Mellowize/mellowize/README.md

-# Payload HTMX Stack
+# Mellowize

 ## Overview

-Payload HTMX Stack is a proof of concept for a Payload CMS Website using HTMX and Server Side JSX.
-This project aims to provide a simplified stack for web development, leveraging the power of Payload CMS, HTMX, and other technologies.
+Mellowize is a proof of concept for a Payload CMS Website using HTMX and Server Side JSX.
+This project aims to provide a simplified stack for web development, while maintaining the developer experience and user experience of modern web applications.

 ## Description